Ethiopia: Thousands rally in support of government forces | DW | 07.11.2021

 Thousands of demonstrators took to the streets of the Ethiopian capital, Addis Ababa, on Sunday in a show of support for the Ethiopian government and armed forces.

-The rally comes a few days after the government declared a state of emergency earlier this week amid gains claimed by Tigrayan forces advancing towards to capital.
+The rally comes a few days after the government declared a state of emergency earlier this week amid gains claimed by Tigrayan forces advancing toward the capital.

-Protesters also spoke out against trade sanctions imposed by the US in response to what Washington called "gross violations” of human rights in the spiralling conflict.
+Protesters also spoke out against trade sanctions imposed by the US in response to what Washington called "gross violations" of human rights in the spiraling conflict.

-Local media reported that protesters massed in Meskel Square in the center of the capital city, with some protesters draped in national flags, and others holding posters reading: "We don't need interference from abroad."
+Local media reported that protesters massed in Meskel Square in the center of the capital city, with some draped in national flags and others holding posters reading: "We don't need interference from abroad."

 Other demonstrators rejected calls for the government and the Tigray People's Liberation Front (TPLF) to begin talks.